vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-scala/tutorial.md

 For our first **_Hello Scala_** application we're going to build a simple program that performs a word count on the collected works of Shakespeare.
 Right click and save [shakespeare.txt](assets/shakespeare.txt) to your computer, later we'll want to Spark to retrieve this file from HDFS (Hadoop Distributed File System), so let's place it there.

-To upload to HDFS, first make sure the sandbox is on, then navigate to [sandbox-hdp.hortonworks.com:8080](sandbox-hdp.hortonworks.com:8080) and login (default username/password is maria_dev/maria_dev).
+### Upload to HDFS

+To upload to HDFS:

+1\.
+Make sure the sandbox is on

+2\.
+Navigate to sandbox-hdp.hortonworks.com:8080

+3\.
+Login (default username/password is maria_dev/maria_dev)

+4\.
+Log into Amabari Manager

-Once you've logged into Ambari Manager, mouse over the drop-down menu on the upper-right hand corner and click on Files View.
-Then open the tmp folder and click the upload button in the upper-right corner to upload the file.
+5\.
+Hover over the drop-down menu on the upper-right hand corner

+6\.
+Click on Files View

 ![select-files-view](assets/select-files-view.jpg)

+7\.
+Open the tmp folder

+8\.
+Click on the upload button and select shakespeare.txt

 Make sure the file is named shakespeare.txt.